-1. Install and demonstrate the performance of the 1.5kW SOFC system in a mixed-fuel ZNE home simulator, and compare the overall energy balance with all-electric ZNE homes, of SOFC in mixed-fuel ZNE homes, and the comparison with all-electric ZNE homes, for the October home expo at a KB homes "house of the future" model.
+- 1. Install and demonstrate the performance of the 1.5kW SOFC system in a mixed-fuel ZNE home simulator, and compare the overall energy balance with all-electric ZNE homes. - 2.
+Prepare materials for dissemination and demonstration of the residential SOFC system, the use of SOFC in mixed-fuel ZNE homes, and the comparison with all-electric ZNE homes, for the October home expo at a KB homes "house of the future" model.